puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 # Access Microsoft Edge Legacy after installing the new version of Microsoft Edge

-This article describes how to access Microsoft Edge Legacy after installing the new version of Microsoft Edge.
+This article describes how to access Microsoft Edge Legacy (version 45 and earlier) after installing the new version of Microsoft Edge.

 > [!NOTE]
 > This article applies to the Microsoft Edge [Stable channel](microsoft-edge-channels.md).